ethancala/PersonalWebsite/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for styling the app.
 - **Framer Motion**: A library for animations to enhance the user experience.
-- **Toast Notifications**: For providing user feedback when forms are submitted.

 ## Setup